 The sponsor of the ballot is the well-established and highly respected Consumer Watchdog organization.
 You can read about MICRA here.

-It is my understanding that the ballot initiative will be soliciting signatures so that it can be placed on the November 2020 ballot for the voters to decide to update this pro-special interests and anti-victim law.
 You should feel free, if possible, to encourage your family and friends to help with that ballot initiative.
 Consumer Watchdog is always looking for volunteers and for people to donate whatever they can towards the cause of protecting victims of malpractice and other mistreated consumers.

 The insurance companies and the doctors’ lobbies are themselves gathering huge amounts of money to defeat this well-designed proposition.
-The insurance companies and the doctors' lobbies raised almost $60 million in special interest money – one of the largest political slush funds in California history – and flooded the television airways with a tidal wave of deceptive advertising – another MICRA-related ballot initiative in 2014; Consumer Watchdog and its allies raised less than $13 million.
+In 2014, the insurance companies and the doctors' lobbies raised almost $60 million in special interest money – one of the largest political slush funds in California history – and flooded the television airways with a tidal wave of deceptive advertising – another MICRA-related ballot initiative in 2014; Consumer Watchdog and its allies raised less than $13 million.